HacklabJKL/VVV/README.md

 ./pull-production.sh
 ```

 After which http://jkl.hacklab.test site should be available for logging in with production credentials.

+If using existing VVV environment, copy the [pull-production.sh](https://raw.githubusercontent.com/HacklabJKL/VVV/develop/pull-production.sh) script into VVV root path and make it executable with `chmod +x pull-production.sh` before running it.

 ## HTTPS setup